-The Joint Auditors of the Company were, as of December 31, 2023:
+The Joint Auditors of the Company were, as of December 31, 2024:

-- Réviseurs d'Entreprises-Bedrijfsrevisoren SRL/BV ("EY"), represented by Mr. Han Wevers (member of the Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren), Kouterveldstraat 7B, box 1, 1831 Machelen, Belgium (its mandate was renewed by the annual General Shareholders' Meeting on May 12, 2021, and will expire after the annual General Shareholders' Meeting to be held in 2024); - PVMD Bedrijfsrevisoren Réviseurs d'Entreprises CV/SC ("PVMD"), represented by Mr. Alain Chaerels (member of the Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren), Avenue d'Argenteuil 51, 1410 Waterloo, Belgium (its mandate was renewed by the annual General Shareholders' Meeting on May 12, 2021, and will expire after the annual General Shareholders' Meeting to be held in 2024); - Mr. Dominique Guide, Advisor to the Court of Audit (Rekenhof/Cour des Comptes), Rue de la Régence 2, 1000 Brussels, Belgium (he was appointed by the Court of Audit on June 1, 2023 until May 31, 2026); and - Mrs. Hilde François, first Chair of the Court of Audit (Rekenhof/Cour des Comptes), Rue de la Régence 2, 1000 Brussels, Belgium (she was appointed by the Court of Audit on October 1, 2021 until September 30, 2024).
+- EY Réviseurs d'Entreprises-Bedrijfsrevisoren SRL/BV ("EY"), represented by Mr. Han Wevers (member of the Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren), Kouterveldstraat 7B, box 1, 1831 Machelen, Belgium (its mandate was renewed by the annual General Shareholders' Meeting on May 8, 2024, and will expire after the annual General Shareholders' Meeting to be held in 2027); - PVMD Bedrijfsrevisoren Réviseurs d'Entreprises CV/SC ("PVMD"), represented by Mr. Alain Chaerels (member of the Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren), Avenue d'Argenteuil 51, 1410 Waterloo, Belgium (its mandate was renewed by the annual General Shareholders' Meeting on May 8, 2024, and will expire after the annual General Shareholders' Meeting to be held in 2027); - Mr. Dominique Guide, Advisor to the Court of Audit (Rekenhof/Cour des Comptes), Rue de la Régence 2, 1000 Brussels, Belgium (he was appointed by the Court of Audit on June 1, 2023 until May 31, 2026); and - Mrs. Hilde François, first Chair of the Court of Audit (Rekenhof/Cour des Comptes), Rue de la Régence 2, 1000 Brussels, Belgium (she was appointed by the Court of Audit on October 1, 2024 until September 30, 2027).

-EY and PVMD are responsible for the audit of the Company's consolidated financial statements.
-For the year ended December 31, 2023, EY and PVMD received 1,334,838 EUR (excluding value added tax) in fees for the audit of financial statements of the Company and its subsidiaries and 256,811 EUR (excluding value-added tax) in fees for non-audit services.
-The two auditors appointed by the Court of Audit received 94,690.26 EUR in remuneration for their services in connection with the audit of the Company's non-consolidated financial statements for the year ended December 31, 2023.
+EY and PVMD are responsible for the audit of the Company's financial statements.
+For the year ended December 31, 2024, EY and PVMD received 1,433,984 EUR (excluding value added tax) in fees for the audit of the financial statements of the Company and its subsidiaries, 142,500 EUR (excluding value added tax) in fees for the assurance of the consolidated sustainability reporting and 365,333 EUR (excluding value-added tax) in fees for non-audit services.
+The two auditors appointed by the Court of Audit received 95,809 EUR in remuneration for their services in connection with the audit of the Company's non-consolidated financial statements for the year ended December 31, 2024.